Hot Summer Night (film): Plot

-Out of work but on his honeymoon, Bill Partain, a newspaper reporter, reads about a bank robbery in Sedalia, Missouri pulled off by notorious criminal Tom Ellis and his gang.
-Having once interviewed Ellis's girlfriend Ruth Childers for a Kansas City, Missouri paper, Partain figures an exclusive interview with Ellis could assure him of landing a new job.
+Out of work newspaper reporter Bill Partain is on his honeymoon when he reads about a bank robbery in Sedalia, Missouri, pulled off by notorious criminal Tom Ellis and his gang.
+Having once interviewed Ellis's girlfriend Ruth Childers for a Kansas City, Missouri, paper, Partain convinces himself an exclusive interview with Ellis will help him land a new job.

 Lying to his new wife Irene about where they are going, Bill drives them to a small Ozarks town where he believes Ruth is living.
-Townspeople are reluctant to help Bill locate her, and deputy Lou Follett warns him that almost everyone in the community is afraid of Ellis.
+Townspeople are reluctant to help Bill locate her, and deputy Lou Follett warns him that almost everyone in the community considers him one of them and will protect him - even to very extreme lengths.

 Bill finally finds Ruth, who remembers him favorably.
-She manages to arrange his being taken to Ellis by a young man named Kermit who is not in the gang, but sometimes works for him.
-Ellis grants him an interview, boasting of his crimes, to the consternation of gunman Elly Horn, who suddenly shoots both Ellis and Kermit.
-He also shoots his own gang member, Oren, by mistake.
+She manages to arrange his being taken to Ellis by a young man named Kermit, who is close to the gang, and sometimes works for Ellis.

+Ellis grants Bill an interview, boasting of his crimes, to the consternation of off-balance gunman Elly Horn, who suddenly shoots both Ellis and Kermit.
+He also shoots his own gang member, Oren, by accident trying to kill Bill.

-Irene, left behind, is desperate to find her husband, who is now being held by Elly for a ransom of $50,000.
-She gets the address from Ruth, hitchhikes to Ellis's hideout and notifies the police, who arrive just in time to rescue Bill.
+Irene, left behind, is desperate to find her husband, who is now being held by Oren and Elly for a ransom of $50,000.
+She gets the address from Ruth, hitchhikes to Ellis's hideout, and notifies the police, who arrive just in time to rescue Bill.